No-Deductible Health Insurance: What You Need To Know

 It's free, simple and secure.

-The rule of thumb is that Gold and Platinum plans have lower deductibles than Silver or Bronze plans.
-However, you can get a no-deductible plan at any tier of coverage, including Bronze, Silver, Gold and Platinum.
+Generally, Gold and Platinum plans have lower deductibles than Silver or Bronze plans.
+However, you can potentially get a no-deductible plan at any tier of coverage, including Bronze, Silver, Gold and Platinum.
+Catastrophic plans always have a deductible.

 • Most Platinum plans don't have a deductible.
 That's why the rate for no-deductible plans is about the same as average at that tier.

 • Bronze plans typically have a high deductible.
-So you'll pay about 5% more than average to get a no-deductible Bronze plan.
+So you'll pay about one-third more than average to get a no-deductible Bronze plan.

 What should you look out for when choosing no-deductible health insurance?